LeeJiaYu99/Predictive-Maintenance-with-Machine-Learning/README.md

   <img src="image/dist_class.png" alt="dist_class" width="55%" />
   <img src="image/violin_class.png" alt="violin_class" width="44%" />
 </p>

-Joint distributions reveal clearer clustering patterns between positive (failure) and negative (non-failure) samples.

-For example, failures tend to occur when the product of 'Rotational Speed' and 'Torque' is high, implying interaction terms may be critical for model performance.

 **Joint Features Relationship**\
 Joint distributions show clearer clustering patterns between positive and negative samples.
 For example, failures tend to occur when the rotational speed is high and the torque is low.